NBKRedSpy/CardSurvival-RemapHotkeys/README.md

 <a href="https://www.flaticon.com/free-icons/tap" title="tap icons">Tap icons created by Pixel perfect - Flaticon</a>

 # Change Log

+## 2.0.0
+* Added:
+    - Hotkey to move directly to the start or end of a card line.
+    - Hold key to repeat scrolling a line.
+    - Scroll keys supports keyboard modifiers.
+For example Shift + W
+* Incorporates the repeat scroll functionality from Repeat Scroll.
+* Fixed README indicating S for stats.
+Changed to the actual game default of D.

 ## 1.2.1
 * Fix:  Corrected "ExitScreenKey" being mapped to C instead of Escape.